Noman726/Noman726/README.md

 - 🔭 Currently working on a Flutter application
 - 🌱 Learning **Dart** and deepening my mobile dev knowledge
-- 📫 Reach me at: nomanpatel726@gmail.com or on LinkedIn: https://www.linkedin.com/in/noman-patel-99107429a
+- 📫 Reach me at: nomanpatel726@gmail.com or LinkedIn: https://www.linkedin.com/in/noman-patel-99107429a
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I can debug code better with coffee ☕